Examining Potential Inequalities in the Outcomes of Care Experienced Children

 How it will help

-The linking together of these datasets will enable better evidence about the relationship between care journeys and health and education outcomes for care-experienced children.
-This can provide more rounded insights into the lives of care-experienced children.
+Linking together these datasets will generate valuable evidence about the relationship between care journeys and health and education outcomes for care-experienced children.
+This can provide more rounded insights into the differences between care-experienced children, and also how care-experienced children compare to children without care experience.

 The findings have the potential to inform the work of The Promise Scotland and help policymakers and practitioners to understand how to best support care-experienced children and ultimately help to improve children’s lives and outcomes.